metrorailings/OwlBlog/content/posts/week-14-quick-insights.md

 49ers picking on Eli Apple on three consecutive downs for big plays.
 Eli Apple seems to have a hard time guarding the slant.

 49ers coming into this game well-coached and ready, given the success of their first drive.

+Nick Bosa having an impact on this game, stunting the Saints on two downs.